open-design-kit/opendesignkit/_methods/hypothesis.md

     We had participants on an Open Design Kit video conference call collaborate to come up with as many different hypotheses as they could think of.

-4. This results in defining a hypothesis that should be documented in the design documentation for referencing throughout the course of the project, and eventually when you perform a test of some sort to validate your assumptions.
+4. This hypothesis that should be included in the design documentation for reference throughout the course of the project.

-    For our Open Design Kit example, we moved the hypotheses into a GitHub wiki and added one more prompt:
+    For Open Design Kit, we moved the hypotheses into a GitHub wiki and added one more prompt:

     **“We will know we are right when: __________”**